ckar28/Real-Time-File-Sharing-/README.md

 - **Client-Side Download**: Receivers can download files directly from the client-side, enhancing the user experience and making it convenient to access shared files.

-## Architecture

-The project adopts a hybrid architecture that combines elements of both client-server and peer-to-peer (P2P) communication.
-It uses Node.js and Express to serve web content and Socket.io for real-time communication.
-This architecture provides scalability, centralized control, and low-latency updates.

 ## Installation